-Dr. Endia Lindo is an Assistant Professor of Special Education in the College of Education at Texas Christian University and institute faculty in the Alice Neeley Special Education Research and Service (ANSERS) Institute.
+Dr. Endia Lindo is an Associate Professor of Special Education in the College of Education at Texas Christian University and institute faculty in the Alice Neeley Special Education Research and Service (ANSERS) Institute.

 Before joining the faculty of TCU, Dr. Lindo was an Assistant Professor of Special Education at University of North Texas and an IES postdoctoral research fellow at Georgia State University.
 She worked as a resource teacher prior to earning her Ph.D. in Special Education from Vanderbilt University.
 Her research focuses on improving the reading outcomes of struggling readers and students with disabilities.
 Of particular interest are approaches to teaching reading comprehension, improving the implementation and sustainability of research-based interventions, and understanding the influence of social and familial factors on student’s responsiveness to generally effective instruction.

 Dr. Lindo is on the executive board of the Division for Culturally and Linguistically Diverse Exceptional Learners (DDEL) and a member of Professional Development, Standards, and Ethics Committee for the Division of Learning Disabilities (DLD) of the Council for Exceptional Children; as well as on the Diversity Committee of the Council for Learning Disabilities.
 She is also Co-PI for a personnel preparation grant, Project TELL: Training Effective Leaders for High-Needs Schools through Local Partnerships (OSEP) and serves on the editorial board for Intervention in Schools and Clinics and LD Forum.
 To see a full list of Dr. Lindo’s publications, teaching, service, and other achievements, you may view her Vita.

 Ph.
 D. Special Education: High Incidence Disabilities